Your Refrigerant Management Program: 10 Questions to Answer

 4.)
 Do you have an accurate and comprehensive inventory of your companies installed HVAC/R appliances?

 Yes, it happens more often than you think: Equipment missing from your inventory.
-This common mistake can lead to several problems, including understated assets, mismanaged repair budget, and underestimated electricity needs and demands.
+This common mistake can lead to several problems, including understated assets, mismanaged repair budget, inability to repair leaks, and underestimated electricity needs and demands.

 A refrigerant management program and plan must include an accurate and comprehensive inventory of your HVAC/R equipment.